 - a regional organiser and does not have authority over other Voice volunteers or regional staff; and

-We welcome you to experience the workings of a meeting of our council and executive committee, as an observer to gauge your interest for becoming part of one or both groups.
+We welcome you to experience the workings of a meeting of our Council or country executive committees, as an observer to gauge your interest for becoming part of one or both groups.
 If you are interested in joining our council, or have any enquiries with the role, please contact us or call them on 01332 372 337.